Sigma Delta Psi is an honorary athletic fraternity that promotes the ideal of the whole man with an emphasis on physical fitness.

 All male college students with active Sigma Delta Psi chapters shall be eligible for membership.
 A candidate may attempt to qualify in Sigma delta Psi at any time while a student or alumnus from his institution.
 There are no restrictions concerning race or ethnicity.

 The only type of membership available to graduates of non-Sigma Delta Psi institutions is an honorary membership, and it is granted based on approval from the National Executive Council.
 Faculty advisers may submit names of candidates for honorary memberships.
 These are usually distinguished faculty members or other persons interested in the objectives of Sigma Delta Psi.
 Among the most notable honorary members are the late President John F. Kennedy; Bud Wilkinson, famous football coach and physical fitness consultant; and the Crown Prince of Sweden, Gustavus Adolphus.
 There are no test requirements for honorary members.

 Physical Requirements For Sigma Delta Psi

 Candidates for membership must successfully pass fifteen tests.
 Alternate tests may be completed for three of the requirements.
 A candidate who has won a collegiate varsity letter or an intramural championship may substitute the award for any requirement in Sigma Delta Psi except swimming.
 Substitutions may be used only once, and the total number of substitutions is limited to three – one intramural championship and two varsity letters representing different sports.

 |Running Broad Jump||Front Handspring|

 |Javelin Throw||Eligibility and Scholarship|

-Cadets may test through a Required Physical Education Course (RPED 140), Intramural Athletics or under supervision of any Health, Exercise and Sport Science faculty member or Sigma Delta Psi member.
-For recording marks, candidates should use a Sigma Delta Psi Scorecard.
+Cadets may test through a Required Physical Education Course (RPED 140), Intramural Athletics, or under the supervision of any Health and Human Performance faculty member or Sigma Delta Psi member.